TransBioInfoLab/AD-meta-analysis-blood/README.md

-# Introduction

-This repository contains the analysis R code for Integrative meta-analysis of epigenome-wide association studies in Alzheimer’s disease.
-Some of the analysis were made using SAS were not included in this repository.

-## Article

-Integrative meta-analysis of epigenome-wide association studies identifies genomic and epigenomics differences in the brain and the blood in Alzheimer’s disease
+# Cross-tissue meta-analysis of blood and brain epigenome-wide association studies in Alzheimer’s disease

-## Authors

-- Tiago C Silva
-- Juan I. Young
-- Lanyu Zhang
-- Lissette Gomez
-- Michael A. Schmidt
-- Achintya Varma
-- Xi Chen
-- Eden R. Martin
-- Lily Wang

-# Code

-## Install required packages
+Tiago C. Silva, Juan I. Young, Lanyu Zhang, Lissette Gomez, Michael A. Schmidt, Achintya Varma, Xi Chen, Eden R. Martin, Lily Wang

+### Description

+This github repository includes scripts used for the analyses in the above manuscript.

+In this work, we performed a meta-analysis of two large independent blood-based epigenome-wide association studies, the ADNI and AIBL studies, and identified 5 CpGs mapped to the SPIDR, CDH6 genes, and intergenic regions that were significantly associated with AD diagnosis.
+Furthermore, to identify blood-based DNA methylation markers that also change with underlying neuropathology in the brain, we next performed a cross-tissue meta-analysis by combining these blood DNA methylation datasets with four additional DNA methylation datasets, which included a total of  1030 brain prefrontal cortex samples.
+Our findings provide a useful resource for future biomarker studies in AD.

+### Required R packages

 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE)){